Scalenut vs Surfer SEO 2026: Which SEO Tool Is Actually Worth Your Money?

 Security & Compliance

 Both tools are SOC 2 compliant and use standard encryption for data in transit and at rest.
-Surfer's been around longer and has enterprise clients, so their security documentation is slightly more developed and battle-tested.
-Scalenut's privacy practices are solid for the size of business they typically serve.
+Surfer's been around longer with enterprise clients, so their security documentation is slightly more developed and battle-tested.
+Scalenut's privacy practices are solid for the businesses they typically serve.

-Neither tool has had notable public data incidents.
+Neither tool has had notable public security incidents.
 Both offer standard data deletion and export options.

 Winner: Surfer SEO (marginally, for enterprise-grade documentation)